 The Group manages its capital to ensure that entities in the Group will be able to continue as a going concern while maximising the return to the Shareholders through the optimisation of the debt and equity balances.
 The Group's overall strategy remains unchanged from the prior year.

-The capital structure of the Group consists of net debt (see below) and equity attributable to the owners of the Company, comprising issued share capital, retained profits and reserves.
+The capital structure of the Group consists of bank borrowings and equity attributable to the Company's shareholders, comprising issued capital, retained profits and reserves.